-First found in Auvergne, where the family was established in early times in the department of Puy-de-Dôme.
+The surname Paray was first found in Auvergne, a historic province in south central France where the family was established in early times in the department of Puy-de-Dôme.

 Some of the first settlers of this family name or some of its variants were: Robert Paré, originally from Soulaures, in Dordogne, who settled in Quebec, where he married Françoise Lehoux in 1653; André Paré, who settled in Saint-Vallier, where he married Marthe Asselin in 1747.